Skip to Content

 A Quick Reality Check

-There are organizations out there who have invested millions in building complex models that study the patterns of human writing to determine whether or not a piece of text was written by an AI chatbot.
+There are organizations out there investing millions into building complex models that study the patterns of human writing to determine whether or not a piece of text was written by an AI chatbot.

 Indeed, this is the approach taken by all the big players in AI content detection, and even though users still report false positives, it seems to be a satisfactory solution for the most part.